(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 American Express Cards

-Amex Platinum personal, Platinum business, Hilton Aspire, and the Gold card (formerly Premier Rewards Gold) have an airline incidental credit each year: $250 for the Hilton Aspire, $200 for the Platinum cards, and $100 for the Gold (see what counts here).
+Amex Platinum personal, Platinum business, Hilton Aspire, and the Gold card have an airline incidental credit each year: $250 for the Hilton Aspire, $200 for the Platinum cards, and $100 for the Gold (see what counts here).
 Unfortunately, gift cards no longer trigger the airline incidental credits, which makes them much less valuable.

 With these cards, the airline credit is based on the calendar year, not on the statement closing.
 You can put the airline incidental charges anytime until December 31 and have it count toward the current year.
-It might have to actually post before year’s end, though; give a few days for that to happen, if you can.
+It might have to actually post before year’s end, though; give a few days for that to happen.

 If you’re looking to apply, there is still time to do so and get the airline credit for the current year.
-Then, in January, you’ll be eligible for a second airline credit.
 (The annual fee usually hits around a month after card approval – useful to keep in mind for maximizing the travel credits without annual fees.)
+The $100 credit on the Gold card ends this year and is no longer available for new applicants.

 Platinum Uber Credit